-- Your customer’s data goes through a payment gateway to send credit card information securely and purchase the item.
+- Your customer’s data goes through a payment gateway.
+It sends credit card information securely and purchases the item.
 Shopify offers their own payment gateway, or you can use a third party payment provider.

 - A transnational email is sent to your customer confirming the order and sending a receipt of purchase.
 This is done automatically through your shopping cart software.

-- Order is completed, you can manually ship and fulfill the order, or you can use a fulfillment center to take care of it.
-The fulfillment center can integrate with your shopping cart to automatically ship your inventory.
+- The order is completed.
+Next, you can manually ship and fulfill the order, or you can use a fulfillment center.
+The fulfillment center can automatically ship your inventory by integrating with your shopping cart.
 Shopify offers extensive support for fulfillment centers.
-They have their own, you can use Amazon, or you can use whatever other third party fulfillment center you choose.
+They have their own, or a third party fulfillment, like Amazon.

-- The money goes to the merchant account.
+- The money from your sales on Shopify goes to the merchant account.

 - The money goes to your business bank account.

 Using Shopify isn’t hard.
-A 14 day free trial gives you the chance to try it out before you level up.
-A paid subscription gives you a well-equipped Shopify store for only about $30.
+A free trial gives you the chance to try it out before you level up.
+A paid subscription gives you a well-equipped Shopify store for only about $39 per month after your free trial ends.
 If you’re ready to get started, here are the details about how to set up a Shopify site.